konstakostov/Encoding-and-processing-of-audio-information/README.md

 	- <a href="https://code.visualstudio.com">Visual Studio Code (VS Code)</a>
 		- <a href="https://code.visualstudio.com/docs/setup/setup-overview">How to install VS Code</a>
 	- <a href="https://vscodium.com">VSCodium</a>
-		- Install manual at the bottom of the official page.
+		- The installation manual is at the bottom of the official page.
 	- <a href="https://www.jetbrains.com/pycharm/download/">PyCharm (Community Edition)</a>
 		- <a href="https://www.jetbrains.com/help/pycharm/installation-guide.html#silent">How to install PyCharm (Community Edition)</a>

-#### Install required dependencies on your local machine
+#### Install the required dependencies on your local machine

 1. **Ensure Python and pip are installed**:
-   - Make sure Python is installed on your system, along with `pip`, the Python package manager.
+   - Make sure Python and the Python package manager `pip` are installed on your system.
    - To check if `pip` is installed, run the following command in your terminal or command prompt:
      ```bash
      pip --version